Phishing - How to Spot a Phishing Email

 - Phishing emails will most likely have been sent from non-university email accounts, so always double check the sender of the suspicious email, even if the email signature looks legit.

-- Don't fall for threats.
+- Don't fall for threats and be cautious of emails stressing urgency which appears unfounded.
 If the email says anything similar to “Your account will be shut down if you don’t respond” or “Your computer has a virus.
-Click here to remove the virus.”, then don't click on it.
+Click here to remove the virus,” then don't click on it.

 - If you are unsure if the email is from someone you know, then check with the source directly to find out the validity of the email.

 - If the message is too good to be true, it typically is.